stochastic-thread/libc4life/README.md

 ```

 ### sequences
-c4life implements several types that provide a sequence of values; embedded lists, dynamic arrays, ordered maps, tables and more.
+c4life implements several types that provide a sequence of values; embedded lists, dynamic arrays, ordered sets and maps, tables and more.
 Each of them provide a function in the form of ```struct c4seq *[type]_seq(self, seq)``` to initialize a new sequential view of self.
 Any memory allocated by the sequence is automatically deallocated when it reaches it's end, or manually by calling ```c4seq_free(seq)```.
 All operations in the following example are supported by any type that implements the sequence protocol.

 ```C